fmokadem/OPPCompilerRefactoring/README.md

 -   **Input:** Raw execution trace files (`.txt`) located in `data/<system_name>/`.
 Each pair of lines typically represents a solution (comma-separated refactorings) and its corresponding objective values (comma-separated, within parentheses).
 -   **Processed:** Files (`FinalSolutions-multilabel-<system_name>.txt`) in `processed_data/`.
 Each line contains the cleaned refactoring sequence string followed by the 6 binary QMOOD improvement labels (space-separated, comma-separated numbers, e.g., `...
 1, 0, 1, 1, 0, 1`).

-## Contributing

-(Optional: Add guidelines if contributions are welcome.)

-## License

-(Optional: Specify the license for the code and data.)